 For silent reset, use the following command:

 Resetting Citrix Workspace app does not impact the following:

 - Per-machine ICA lockdown settings.

 - Group policy object (GPO) administrative template configurations for Citrix Workspace app.

 Using Windows-based uninstaller:

-You get a prompt to uninstall the Citrix HDX RTME package before continuing with the Citrix Workspace app for Windows installation.
+During Citrix Workspace app installation, you get a prompt to uninstall the Citrix HDX RTME package.
 Click OK to continue the uninstallation.

-You can uninstall Citrix Workspace app for Windows from a command line by typing the following command:
+You can uninstall Citrix Workspace app, from a command line by typing the following command:

-For silent uninstallation of Citrix Workspace app for Windows, run the following switch:
+For silent uninstallation of Citrix Workspace app, run the following switch: